CM Himanta Biswa Sarma Unveils UNESCO Recognition Plaque at Charaideo Moidams

 Assam Chief Minister Himanta Biswa Sarma unveils the UNESCO World Heritage recognition plaque for the Charaideo Moidams, honouring the Ahom dynasty’s sacred burial tradition.

-Addressing the gathering, the Chief Minister described the recognition as global acknowledgment of Assam’s unique history and cultural heritage.
-He said the Moidams - often referred to as the “Pyramids of Assam”- symbolise the spiritual beliefs, architectural excellence and governance traditions of the Ahom rulers who shaped the region for over six centuries.
+Addressing the gathering, the Chief Minister described the UNESCO inscription as global recognition of Assam's rich civilisational history and unique cultural identity.
+Referring to the Moidams as the "Pyramids of Assam," he said the royal burial mounds stand as enduring symbols of the spiritual beliefs, architectural brilliance, and administrative excellence of the Ahom dynasty, which ruled large parts of the region for more than six centuries.

 ALSO READ: Gaurav Gogoi Alleges Large-Scale Land Grab by CM’s Family; Sarma Announces Defamation Action